hertzmann/hertzmann.github.io/_posts/2026-05-20-consciousness.md

 Here I propose an explanation for why we can know that other people are conscious, even if we cannot formally "prove" it.

-The argument is simple: if you are conscious, and you know that other people have similar behaviors and biology (especially brains) to you, then they must have similar consciousness to you.
-The alternatives are too implausible to take seriously.
+The argument is simple: **if you are conscious, and you know that other people have similar behaviors and similar biological brains to you, then they must have similar consciousness to you.
+The alternatives are too implausible to take seriously.**

-Likewise, we can know that animals have some consciousness: the more similar that animals are to us, biologically and behaviorally, the more-similar their consciousness ought to be as well.
+Likewise: **the more similar that animals are to us, biologically and behaviorally, the more-similar their consciousness ought to be as well.**

 I am not proposing a solution to ["the hard problem" of consciousness](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness), meaning I do not offer an objective test of whether any "AI" or alien is conscious, nor do I offer an explicit definition of consciousness.
 My arguments here do not disprove the possibility of "AI" consciousness.
 However, they highlight the need to consider mechanisms (biology and/or algorithms) and not just behaviors when attempting to judge consciousness.